sdiehl/stephendiehl.com/posts/category1.md

 ("foo" ++ "bar") ++ "baz"    == "foobarbaz"
 ```

+#### Some More Categories

 #### Logic

-Deductive logic also forms a category with propositions as
+Deductive logic also forms an important category with propositions as
 objects and proof trees as morphisms between objects.

 <table>